 Mother’s Day is a secular and civil tradition, but it is also an opportunity to share the joy and gratitude of being able to count on one another as a family.
-Especially in these special times when mothers and all members of the family have had to invest in living together differently.
-This year, Mother’s Day will probably be celebrated in confinement again.
+It feels great to see that the world is slowly coming out of a total and complete lockdown.
+It’s even better news that many people will be able to celebrate Mother’s Day in person.
+Fundraising for nonprofits on important days includes considering the virtual angle as well.
 To engage your audience virtually, here are some mother’s day ideas for creative and interactive marketing campaigns, easy to create and to publish on your digital channels (website, social networks, mobile app).

 “MAGIC FLOWERS OF GRATITUDE” and celebration of gratitude and tenderness

 Your volunteers and staff with a creative streak will enjoy this activity.
 Use origami videos online to create bouquets of flowers.
 Create a fundraising page where your donors can choose a bouquet they want delivered to their moms as a token of gratitude for a small donation.
 Include pre-written custom messages like in the example shown with each delivery.

 The Mother’s day celebration is punctuated by the keywords for living with the family, according to what the Pope reminds us: